 I Read that Some Brands Do Not Test on Animals Unless It’s Required by Law… Are There Really Laws that Require Animal Testing?

-Yes and no. Although there are many countries that have banned the testing on of animals by law, there are others (like China) who still require it for reasons that are not totally clear as I’ve stated before that there are both cheaper and more accurate methods of testing out there.
+Yes and no. Although there are many countries that have banned the testing on of animals by law, there are others (like China) who still require it for reasons that are unclear.
 By default, any brand who chooses to sale their products in China does so knowing that those products and/or ingredients will be tested on animals.
-The sad part is, companies who claim to be Cruelty-Free in the US can sale their products in China (knowing that their products will be tested on animals) and still consider themselves Cruelty-Free because “it was required by law.”
+And yet these companies will often still advertise to consumers that they themselves are a Cruelty-Free brand because “it’s not their fault that the testing was required by law.”

-Even so, there are some that would disagree with me as they believe it’s within the companies right to be successful, and that it isn’t their fault that company for a countries laws.
+Some Cruelty-Free shoppers are okay with that excuse as they believe it’s within the companies right to be successful, and that we shouldn’t fault that company for China’s laws.
+I’m not one of them.

 Why would Companies Claim to Be Cruelty-Free but Sale Their Products in Chine KNOWING that China Will Test Them on Animals?

-I don’t know, but I image profit has something to do with it.
+I honestly don’t know, but the only logical reason I can think of has to do with profit margins.

 What if a Company or Brand Says that They “Only Test When Required By Law” but They Are Not Sold in China?

-Products are only required to be tested by law in China, so if the company or brand is using this statement but they don’t sale in China there are several factors that could be in play:
+Products are only required to be tested by law in China, so if the company or brand is using this statement but they don’t sale in China there are several possible answers as to why:

 - The company or brand may be in the process of or intending to move into the Chinese market.